KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/bootstrap-css-guide/grid-layout.md

 :::

-In the next step, let's learn `col` in more detail.
+From the next step, let's learn `col-**` in detail to make more real world layout.